Tharsipa/Tharsipa/README.md

 - Co-designed and built an **online marketplace** in an 8-member team, following agile methodologies and ensuring a responsive interface.

 ## Work Experience
-- **QA and Development Intern**: Gained hands-on experience in test automation, working with tools like **Jenkins**, **TestRail**, and **IntelliJ**.
-Contributed to the **Dwella Project**, focusing on live logging and database management.
+- **Workforce Management 🗂️: QA and Development Intern at UKG**:
+  Gained hands-on experience in test automation and workforce management systems, working with tools like **Jenkins**, **TestRail**, and **IntelliJ**.
-- **Presales Engineer Intern** at Motorola Solutions: Assisted in creating and maintaining Salesforce reports, while collaborating with engineering teams to determine system requirements.
+- **Telecommunications 📡: Presales Engineer Intern at Motorola Solutions**:
+  Assisted in creating and maintaining Salesforce reports, while collaborating with engineering teams to determine system requirements in the telecommunications sector.
+Presented technical solutions to clients, ensuring clear communication of product features and system configurations.

 ---